 We use EditorConfig to maintain consistent indenting and line endings.

-BookWyrm uses the Black code formatter to keep the Python codebase consistent styled.
-All new pull requests are checked with GitHub actions, and you can automatically fix code style problems by running ./bw-dev black
+BookWyrm uses ruff for both code linting (checking for errors) and formatting (ensuring code style is consistent).
+All new pull requests are checked with GitHub actions, and you can automatically fix code style problems by running ./bw-dev ruff.
+For linting errors, you can try ./bw-dev ruff-fix to automatically fix errors, though this may not always be possible.

-Code is also checked with Pylint using GitHub Actions.
-Pylint warnings must be addressed before pull requests are merged, but it's a judgement call if the suggestion should be used, or the warning suppressed.
-To suppress a warning, add a comment at the end of or on the line above the warnings: # pylint: disable=warning-name
+Ruff linting warnings must be addressed before pull requests are merged, but it's a judgement call if the suggestion should be used, or the warning suppressed.
+See the Ruff projects's documentation on suppressing warnings using code comments.

 Your pull request will also be checked by the curlylint linter for Django templates.